 Once the pork belly is up to temp, pull them off the wire rack and place inside of an aluminum pan.

 Pour the Asian Glaze all over the pork belly and cover the pan with a piece of foil.
-Place the pan back inside the Big Green Egg for another hour to an hour and a half.
+Place the pan back inside the Big Green Egg for another 30 minutes to an hour until the glaze sets.